Quadrifolium/TFinMedia/en-GB/20150211 凤凰娱乐(Phoenix Entertainment).md

 When the boys got ready, our journalist started chatting about their debut.
 In Jan.
 2012, WANG Jun-kai and WANG Yuan as trainees went into public's sight in videos released by TF Family.
 Though not compelling, they were gaining fans slowly and steadily.
-Then in the Children's Day of 2013, the agency made the cover of "Yangcong"(洋葱, Onion) in the topic of "finding mother", was widely reported by the media, had been forwarded by Ashin(阿信) of Mayday, and the video got over 30 million clicks.
+Then in the Children's Day of 2013, the agency made the cover of "Yangcong"(洋葱, Onion) in the topic of "finding mother", was widely reported by the media, had been reposted by Ashin(阿信) of Mayday, and the video got over 30 million clicks.
 In Jul.
-2012, WANG Jun-kai and WANG Yuan's cover of "Yige Xiang Xiatian, Yige Xiang Qiutian"(一个像夏天，一个像秋天, literally: "One Likes Summer, One Likes Autumn") gained extensive attention on Weibo, the original singer Christine Fan(范玮琪) had forwarded the video and praised them, which was the first promotion from stars.
+2012, WANG Jun-kai and WANG Yuan's cover of "Yige Xiang Xiatian, Yige Xiang Qiutian"(一个像夏天，一个像秋天, literally: "One Likes Summer, One Likes Autumn") gained extensive attention on Weibo, the original singer Christine Fan(范玮琪) had reposted the video and praised them, which was the first promotion from stars.
 Then the agency adjusted its strategy, made TFBOYS with WANG Jun-kai, WANG Yuan, and YI Yang-qian-xi.
 They started releasing albums, performing in self-made short plays from then.
 Nowadays, "TFBOYS" can be seen as a "phenomenal icon", they have a huge amount of fans, and are renewing many records on the web.

 *[Image 6]*
 After the free talk, the boys took photos for posters of the New Year Countdown Gala of Jiangsu TV.
-WANG Jun-kai was in preparation, and was watching weibo comments with concentration.
+WANG Jun-kai was in preparation, and was watching Weibo comments with concentration.
 The fans may help solving problems on lessons, preparing key points for exams, these made his moved very much.

 *[Image 7]*